The Quest for the Ultimate Watch

 5. The Philip Stein Chronograph (Rubber)

 This is a great-looking sports watch.
 Too bad it only comes in an oversized steel case (It’s discrimination I tell ya!) for men.
-I love the black rubber bezel and black rubber band, 15 ATM water resistant (Does anyone really dive that deep?).
-Chronograph-certified movement.
-Price is approximately US$1,700.
-I’ve not seen this here, though.

 An alternative is the Small classic Philip Stein quartz with interchangeable bracelets (shown here in stainless steel).
 But (as you may have noticed) I’m a bit allergic to quartz movements.
 I mean, really, the value and beauty of a watch is in its movement.
 A truly great watch shouldn’t need batteries.